circle-ecosystem/ai-docs/circle-ecosystem/circle-foundation/foundations-feature-listing.md

 - Setup completion confirmation screen
 - Getting started guide/walkthrough
 - Admin dashboard with prominent next-step suggestions

+#### 4.1 Invitation Acceptance and Profile Setup

+**Entry Point(s):**
+- Invitation email with secure link
+- Invitation acceptance landing page
+- Public invitation URL

+**Exit Points:**
+- Personal overview dashboard
+- Guided member tour

+**User Stories:**
+- As an invited user, I want to easily understand and accept my invitation to an organization
+- As an invited user, I want to create my account with minimal friction
+- As an invited user, I want to set up my profile with relevant professional information
+- As an invited user, I want to understand what's expected of me in the organization
+- As an invited user, I want to learn about the platform's key features relevant to my role
+- As an invited user, I want to be guided through any required onboarding steps

+**Screen Listing:**
+- Invitation landing page
+- Email verification (if not pre-verified)
+- Account creation form
+- Profile setup (name, job title, contact info)
+- Avatar selection/upload
+- Department and role confirmation
+- Platform introduction and feature highlights
+- Onboarding progress indicators
+- Member dashboard with getting started guide

 ### Organization Administrator Features